AliDjango/django-telegrambot/README.rst

             'STRICT_INIT': True, # If set to True, the server will fail to start if some of the
                                  # apps contain telegrambot.py files that cannot be successfully
                                  # imported.
+			'DISABLE_SETUP': False, # If set to True, there will be no tries to set webhook or read
+                                 # updates from the telegram server on app's start
+                                 # (useful when developing on local machine; makes django's startup faster)
             'BOT_MODULE_NAME': 'telegrambot_handlers', #(Optional [str])  # The default name for file name containing telegram handlers which has to be placed inside your local app(s).
 Default is 'telegrambot'.
 Example is to put "telegrambot_handlers.py" file to local app's folder.

             'BOTS' : [
                 {
+				   'ID': 'MainBot', #Unique identifier for your bot (used in your code only),

                    'TOKEN': '123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11', #Your bot token.

                    #'CONTEXT': True,  # Use context based handler functions